 “Women who are breastfeeding should avoid aspirin,” says Smith.
 “It can cause severe reactions in babies and children.”

-If you’re not sure which medications are OK while breastfeeding and which ones to avoid, DeBlasio recommends consulting with your doctor and checking LactMed, which has a ton of information on how medications affect nursing moms.
+Taking cold medicine while breastfeeding is OK, but it’s important to know which medications are safe.
+If you’re not sure which medications you can take and which ones to avoid, DeBlasio recommends consulting with your doctor first and checking LactMed, which has a ton of information on how medications affect nursing moms.

 “Overall, there isn’t a lot of great data for many common medications and breastfeeding,” he says.
 “Because of this, it’s always important to speak with your pediatrician before taking something.”